 President Marlene Pierce called the meeting to order at 9:00 AM and led the flag salute.
-Board members present were, Carolyn Levitski, Barbara Jones, Richard Schwartz, Annamarie Padula, and Kathy Hamilton.
+Board members present were, Carolyn Levitski, Barbara Jones, Richard Schwartz, and Kathy Hamilton.

-Minutes --The minutes from the January meeting were presented.
+Minutes --The minutes from the February meeting were presented.
 The March meeting had been cancelled because of snow.
 Barbara Jones moved, and Richard Schwartz seconded, a motion to approve the minutes.
 Motion passed.

-Roads and Traffic—Richard Schwartz—A major highway job of constructing guard rails along State Route 74 between Bee Canyon and Lake Hemet is in progress.
+Roads and Traffic—Richard Schwartz—Guard rail construction continues on State Route 74 through April.
 This requires traffic control and a short wait of up to ten minutes depending on the time of day.
 Caltrans will be grading along Route 243 between Lake Fulmor and Banning, which may require single lane traffic with minimal delays.

 · Riverside County wants Marijuana sales comments on line: http://planning.rctmi.org

-Hospitality—Thanks to Barbara and Richard Schwartz for treats
+Hospitality—Thanks to Barbara Jones and Richard Schwartz for treats

 Next PCPOA meeting: May 5, 2018 at 9:00 AM at the Pine Cove fire station.